6 Critical Content Marketing Mistakes You Can’t Afford To Make

 Consumers today are smart and they want to be in charge of their decisions.
 What they don’t want are hard sells or product and services shoved in their face.

-- It should foster relationships with visitors, viewers, and followers
+- Foster relationships with visitors, viewers, and followers

-- It should focus on problems that the target audience experience that you can solve
+- Focus on problems that the target audience experience that you can solve

-- It should highlight personal stories of company staff and of customers
+- Highlight personal stories of company staff and of customers

-- It should educate an audience, sometimes make it laugh, and sometimes inspire it.
+- Educate an audience, sometimes make it laugh, and sometimes inspire it.

 If you want examples of content that does these things, check out the blogs and social media pages of Dollar Shave Club, Toms Shoes, ModCloth, the Geico Gecko, and Charmin Bath Tissue.
 Or if you are a B2B business, check out GE or Basecamp.